MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_settings.md

 * **applicationInfo**: Info about application which is consuming the protection SDK

-### GetPath function
-Gets the path under which logging, telemetry, and other protection collateral is stored.

-**Returns**: Path under which logging, telemetry, and other protection collateral is stored
-> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through mip::MipContext.

 ### GetCacheStorageType function
 Get whether caches are stored in memory or on disk.